Resistors, Johnson-Nyquist, nV/√Hz

 More generally, for any number n of independent signal sources, we arrive at an RMS value equal to the amplitude of the component signal (a) multiplied by √n.

-This is essentially the explanation of the nV/√Hz construct: to get the RMS figure for a particular scenario, we take the amplitude of “fractional” noise contributed by a hypothetical noise generator running in a nominal chunk of the spectrum, and we then multiply it by the square root of the number of generators (n) that would be present in the slice of the bandwidth we’re admitting through our circuit.
+This is the origin of the nV/√Hz construct: to get the RMS figure for a particular scenario, we take the amplitude of “fractional” noise contributed by a hypothetical noise generator running in a nominal chunk of the spectrum (one hertz), and we then multiply it by the square root of the number of generators (n) that would be present in the slice of the bandwidth we’re admitting through our circuit.

-It’s also where we circle back to statistics.
-The RMS voltage we get as a result of this multiplication is not something we see directly on the oscilloscope screen — but as noted earlier, for well-behaved thermal noise, VRMS is same as the standard deviation.
-In a random process like this, more than 99.7% of noise measurements should fall within +/- three standard deviations (3σ, or 3 × VRMS) of 0 V. This means that the highest peak-to-peak voltage noise you’re likely to see on the oscilloscope should be less than 6 × VRMS.
+In a random process such as thermal noise, the laws of statistics tell us that more than 99.7% of measurements should fall within +/- three standard deviations (3σ, or 3 × VRMS) of 0 V. This means that the highest peak-to-peak voltage noise you’re likely to see on the oscilloscope should be less than 6 × VRMS.

 Sir, what about resistors?